Do you have feedback or a question for the ARC Team? Raise it here and this will be seen by the core volunteer coordinators and stakeholders.

 DO YOU GET PAID TO DO THIS?

-No. The key ARC team members and national coordinators that manage all our hubs are all volunteers.
+No. The key ARC team members are all volunteers.
 They are not paid at all.
 We pour all funding into the support of animals in our network.

 We created ARC to support rescuers and the animals they care for.